Hong Kong English

-Hong Kong English is a variety of the English language native to Hong Kong.
-The variant is either a learner interlanguage or emergent variant, primarily a result of Hong Kong's British overseas territory history and the influence of native Hong Kong Cantonese speakers.
+Hong Kong English or Honglish is a variety of the English language native to Hong Kong.
+The variant is either a learner interlanguage or emergent variant, primarily a result of Hong Kong's British colonial history and the influence of native Hong Kong Cantonese speakers.

 Background

-English is one of two official languages in Hong Kong – the other being Chinese (Cantonese) – and is used in academia, business and the courts, as well as in most government materials.
+English is one of two official languages in Hong Kong – the other being Cantonese – and is used in academia, business and the courts, as well as in most government materials.
 Major businesses routinely issue important material in both Chinese and English, and all road and government signs are bilingual.

 Since the Handover, English in Hong Kong remains primarily a second language, in contrast to Singapore where English has been shifting toward being a first language.
 The falling English proficiency of local English language teachers has come under criticism.
 The proportion of the Hong Kong population who report using English (that is, all forms) as their "usual spoken language" increased from 2.8% in 2006 to 4.3% in 2016, while 51.1%, 63.5% and 65.6% respectively, reported being able to speak, write and read the language.